ATX Open

 The ATX Open is a professional women's tennis event held in Austin, Texas, United States.
 The first edition took place from 27 February to 5 March 2023.
 The ATX Open is part of the WTA Tour and is listed as a WTA 250 tournament.
 The tournament was awarded to Austin in March 2022 marking a return of the WTA Tour to Texas after a seven-year absence (since the San Antonio Open).

 The tournament is held at the Westwood Country Club on eleven outdoor hardcourts.
 The tournament's host sponsors are Formentera Partners and Helmerich & Payne.

 The DropShot Tournament Series, founded by Bryan Sheffield, is the tournament's organizer and promoter.
 The DropShot Tournament Series manages a collection of professional tennis tournaments with a mission to help young athletes reach their full potential and support the Austin community.

+This tournament is the successor event to the Avon Futures of Austin an Avon Futures Circuit competition last played in Austin, Texas in 1979.